Kubernetes Nodes – The Complete Guide

 A Kubernetes pod is the smallest unit of management in a Kubernetes cluster.
 A pod includes one or more containers, and operators can attach additional resources to a pod, such as storage volumes.
 Pods are stateless by design, meaning they are dispensable and replaced by an identical unit if one fails.
 A pod has its own IP, allowing pods to communicate with other pods on the same node or other nodes.

-The Kubernetes Scheduler, running on the master node, is responsible for searching for eligible worker nodes for each pod and deploying it on those nodes.
+The Kubernetes Scheduler, running on the control plane node, is responsible for searching for eligible worker nodes for each pod and deploying it on those nodes.
 Each pod has a template that defines how many instances of the pod should run and on which types of nodes.
 When a node fails or has insufficient resources to run a pod, the pod is evicted and rerun on another node.

 Tips from the expert